AndreiSasu/portalizer.org/README.md

    - Support for creating sprint retrospective boards from predefined templates:
       * Mad, Sad, Glad
-      * Went Well, To Improve, Action Items
+      * What Went Well, What To Improve, Action Items
       * KALM: Keep, Add, Less, More
       * Start, Stop, Continue
       * 4Ls: Liked, Learned, Lacked, Longed For